-Winning a place at a university to study for a PhD and securing funding for that PhD are not always the same thing, especially in the arts and humanities.
+Winning a place at a university to study for a PhD and securing funding for that PhD are not always the same thing, especially in the Arts & Humanities.
 Arranging both often requires two distinct application procedures, the first to the university, and the second to a research council or other funding body.

 Two major research councils, the AHRC and the ESRC are responsible for funding the vast majority of arts and humanities PhDs in the UK.
 In a minority of cases, full or partial sponsorship for doctoral research is available through university scholarships, educational foundations, professional bodies or an employer.
 It is your responsibility as a potential PhD student to explore all the possibilities for funding your research.

 See our funding section for further information.
 Some Arts & Humanities PhD students also fund themselves, take out a PhD loan, or both.